The Purpose and Power of Bitcoin's Difficulty Adjustment

 How often does Bitcoin adjust its mining difficulty?

-The Bitcoin network recalibrates its mining difficulty every 2016 blocks, which occurs approximately every two weeks.
-This automatic adjustment ensures that the average time to discover a new block remains close to ten minutes, regardless of how much computing power joins or leaves the network.
+The Bitcoin network adjusts its mining difficulty every 2016 blocks, which occurs approximately every two weeks.
+This self-correcting mechanism is fundamental to keeping the average time to find a new block steady at 10 minutes, regardless of how much computing power joins or leaves the network.

 Why is difficulty adjustment important in Bitcoin?